supern64/blog/docs/posts/2023-07/badapple.md

 Now you might be asking "Wait.
 Hasn't someone done this?", and you'd be right, but the implementations I saw (two of them) were janky, one of them required 37 scripts to be spliced together, and the other didn't really run on real hardware.
 Also, at this point, I kind of gave up trying to make something unique.
 Oh well.

 ## Reinventing the Wheel
-First off, I had to figure out how the hell I was going to get full motion video on this.
+First off, I had to figure out how I was going to get full motion video on this.
 The micro:bit obviously wasn't going to play a 480p H.264 video in full resolution at 30fps, so first, I used my handy media knife (ffmpeg) to change the video to a "square" resolution of 360x360.
 Then I wrote some OpenCV code to finally resize the video down to the desired 5x5 resolution, converting it to black-and-white in the process to save data...
 !!! note
 	While the micro:bit could control the LEDs in grayscale, I decided not to due to the amount of data that would be required.
 I would like this thing to fit in one script, after all!
 Then, in that same script, I encode the video in a series of 25-bit numbers (5x5 screens ARE tiny!), where 1 number represents one bit, like this: